 If you are planning to buy a Maruti, the hard part is not finding a model.
-It is that most “upcoming Maruti” lists mix cars that launch in a few months with cars that already went on sale, and EVs that are still two years away.
+It is that most “upcoming Maruti” lists mix cars that launch in a few weeks with cars that already went on sale, and EVs that are still two years away.
 So you end up waiting for something you could buy today, or holding out for a car that is not coming until 2028.

 This page sorts that out.
 Below is the honest list of Maruti Suzuki cars genuinely coming to India through 2026, with expected prices, launch dates, and our straight verdict on each one: wait for it, buy now, or skip.
 We also flag the models that are already on sale (the e-Vitara and the Victoris) so you do not wait for a car you can drive home this week.
 We update this page as launch dates and prices are confirmed, so check the “last updated” note before you decide.